What Is Asset Tracking? A Complete Guide to Tracking and Monitoring Assets

 An asset tracker is a tool—typically hardware, software, or both—that enables teams to monitor and manage physical equipment.

-There are several types of asset trackers:
+There are several types of ways to track assets:

 • GPS tracking devices for fleet and large mobile equipment